fmillion-mnsu/cs403-s23/week4/homework/README.md

 * Rework the application so that multiple transactions can be placed, and transactions that have already been placed can be viewed.
 For example, rewrite the main method so that the program asks the user whether they want to start a new transction or view existing transactions.
 * Along with the previous functionality, add a function to print out the total of all transactions that have occurred.
 (Hint: add a property or method to your transaction class and then use LINQ to Sum() it on all transaction instances.)
 * Devise and implement a strategy for retrieving the product database from an external source, rather than having it stored as static values within the program.
-  * One option that will be available to you is to use Entity Framework to connect to a database that will be made available to you.
+  * One option that will be available to you is to use Entity Framework to connect to a database.
 If you go this route, you do not need to worry about writing the data to a CSV or similar file and parsing it yourself.
+If you're interested, [here](https://www.entityframeworktutorial.net/EntityFramework6/introduction.aspx) is a good place to get started - you'll be doing an Entity Framework Database-First approach, since the database already exists for you.
   * Alternatively you can store the data in a text file such as a CSV flat file and write code that reads the product database in at the start of the program.
 If you do this, make sure to include your data file with your submission!
   * This strategy is open-ended - for example, if you are so inclined, you could also store a text file on a web server and retrieve the file using C#'s web request functions.
 The core requirement is that the product database *not* be part of the C# code - that you not use the array/collection initialization syntax to populate the product list.